 Gratitude is about paying attention to all that we benefit from in life, experiencing how it makes us feel, and then sharing that gratitude with others in order to give back and also to extend our appreciation for a longer time.

-Teach kids gratitude in a yoga and mindfulness lesson plan
+Incorporate gratitude activities for kids in a yoga and mindfulness lesson plan

 How do you encourage kids to notice, think about, feel, and show gratitude on a more regular basis in yoga lessons?